jamessutton600613-png/GQR/EverythingAboutGQRupto57.md

 # GQR Programme Synthesis - by Gemini Deep ('thinking') after being fed the pdf main/si.
 I do not currently afford the more critical review subscription.

 The following synthesis details the developmental trajectory of the Gated Quantum Resonator (GQR) programme, tracing the evolution from subatomic "engines" to the universal "Selection Laws" that govern biological and physical complexity.
-This summary collates the ~50 available chapters of the 57-part programme, moving from abstract mechanics to predictive field theory.
+This summary, which is followed by more detailed summary, collates the ~50 available chapters of the 57-part programme, moving from abstract mechanics to predictive field theory.
 I have excluded various chapters which are distractions here, (eg. weather interference chemistry, nuclear fusion reactor wall chemistry, immunology autoimmunity).

 ## Prelude: The Pre-GQR Conceptual Scaffold